-Setting up Chromecast is pretty simple.
+Setting up Chromecast is simple.
 The process involves plugging your Chromecast into your television’s HDMI port and a power source and installing the Google Home mobile app on your smartphone.
 The app will then automatically find your Chromecast and ask you to connect it to the same Wi-Fi connection that is connected to your cell phone and the rest is a cakewalk.
 In this article, we will walk you through the entire guide on how to connect Chromecast to wifi in detail below:

-Windows 10 Hotspot
+Setup Chromecast with Windows 10 Hotspot

 If you’re at a place like a hotel with an open wifi network and no required login, plug your Chromecast into the television and set it up on the wifi network.
 Otherwise, you can also try to create a Windows 10 hotspot.